 You’ve probably read our article about what crazy things people are currently putting into their beers.
 Around the world, for years and years, people and bartenders have been adding beer to a myriad of ingredients to make cocktails; or beer-tails as we like to call them.
 Such mixed drinks rarely call for a craft brew -after all craft beer has already had its flavour perfected- and these beer-tails usually, call for the addition of almost flavourless mass produced beers.

-Now if you have -and we have before- ever found yourself at a party in a friend’s or relative’s house then you may know the feeling of looking at the beer selection and finding nothing that resembles anything with a flavour profile.
-Well in such cases instead of sucking it up and just drinking the water on offer we've found that it is much more fun to mix such beers with other things found in the house or on the table.
+Now if you have -and we have before- ever found yourself at a party in a friend’s or relative’s house then you may know the disappointing feeling you get when looking at a beer selection and finding nothing that resembles anything with a flavour profile.
+Well in such cases, instead of sucking it up and just drinking the water on offer, we've found that it is much more fun to mix such beers with other things found in the house or on the table.
 On the back of this, we’ve decided to create this article about some of the better beer cocktails we’ve seen out there over the years.

 This Mexican concoction spices up that flavourless beer and is very easy to make with things found around the kitchen.
 It can be made using anything from the lightest of larger to an easy drinking, neutrally flavoured pale ale.
 Here’s a list of what you’ll need:

 - A few dashes of hot sauce (tabasco is best)